vinodnerella/corda/docs/source/key-concepts-data-model.rst

 Transaction Validation
 ^^^^^^^^^^^^^^^^^^^^^^
 When a transaction is presented to a node as part of a flow it may need to be checked.
-Checking transaction validity is the responsibility of the ``ResolveTransactions`` flow.
+Checking original transaction validity is the responsibility of the ``ResolveTransactions`` flow.
 This flow performs a breadth-first search over the transaction graph, downloading any missing transactions into local storage and validating them.
 The search bottoms out at the issuance transactions.
 A transaction is not considered valid if any of its transitive dependencies are invalid.